aromatic-toast/Sacramento_Home_Prices_Workflow/README.md

 The final model will be displayed as a line on top of the dataset.
 The results will also include a table of the relevant test stastics and associated p-values.

 # Dependencies
-- R and R packages:
+- R and R packages
       - tidyverse
       - docopt
       - broom